bretsw/sync-async/README.md

 # Sync-Async Manuscript

 Note that the dataset has been preprocessed using the R package **rtweet** to collect full Twitter API-supported metadata for tweets initially collected using **TAGS**.
-The content of these tweets has also been analyzed with the proprietary (i.e., not open) LIWC software.
+The content of these tweets has been analyzed with the proprietary (i.e., not open) LIWC software.

 - `analysis.Rmd` is the main file to run
   - This file contains sections associated with each of the research questions.